mrpycharm/antaeus/README.md

 ##### A new invoioce status
 Added a new invoice status called `RETRY`.
 The reason behind adding this status was to keep track of those invoices that failed due to network exceptions or any other general exceptions.
 The invoices with a `RETRY` status would then be retried by a scheduler after every five minutes.
 One thing that I think **could** have improved the functionality was to add retry attempts on those invoices and a progressive timeout on the scheduled job.
 ##### Failure reason for the failed invoices
 Added a new field in the `InvoiceTable` called `failureReason`.
-The rational behind adding this field was to keep trac of the reason due to which an invoice charge was failed.
+The rational behind adding this field was to keep track of the reason due to which an invoice charge was failed.
 For now, the unique failure reasons are as follows:
 * `INSUFFICIENT_BALANCE`
 * `CUSTOMER_NOT_FOUND`
 * `CURRENCY_MISMATCH`